Iggosav/manual_testing_portofolio/Final Project/README.md

 Regular tests status reports will be generated weekly to reflect testing progress and identify new project risk for mitigation.

 ## 1.3 Test Analysis
-The testing process will be executed based on the above requirements for the Dependents module.
-The following test conditions were found:
+Based on the above requirements, for the Huse module, the testing process will be executed based on the following test conditions:

-======Enter test conditions here - sa ma inspir din proiectul deja facut
+•	Ensure the correct main interface is displayed.
+•	Verify the “Menu” button and ensure the Huse module is created/updated.
+•	Make sure that the next buttons from Huse module are functional: “Arata filtre”, Sorteaza dupa” and “Adauga in cos”.
+•	Enter data for the required field to choose the desired quantity of the product and check if it is correctly registered.
+•	Make sure that the next buttons from Huse module are functional: “Continua cumparaturile”, “Actualizeaza cosul”, “Cod cupon”, “Aplica cupon and “Continua cu finalizarea comenzii”.

+AICI am RAMAS sa ma iau dupa model din ghid hib

 ## 1.4 Test Design
 Functional test cases were created in Zephyr Squad.
 Based on the analysis of the specifications, the test design techniques used for generating test cases are: ===== sa ma inspir din cel deja facut